monsoonmaelstrom/book2/book2.md

 “What did you do?”
 Amelia asks, looking at me.

-“I, uh, hope you guys didn’t have anything valuable in the flats,” I say by way of explanation as I look from Gavin to Giorgi.
+“I, uh, hope you guys didn’t have anything valuable in the flats,” I begin by way of explanation, as I look from Gavin to Giorgi.

 “Only all of our current worldly possessions,” Gavin answers.

 “Sorry,” I wince slightly as I say it.
 “The building no longer exactly… exists.”

-“Define ‘no longer exactly exists,’” Gavin says.
+“Define ‘no longer exactly exists,’” Gavin demands.

 “Went up in flames?”
 I try.

 “I think knowing you might be hazardous to our health,” Gavin comments, but he doesn’t sound particularly upset as he surveys the interior of the warehouse.

 “Yeah.
-Well, I did try to warn you all about that,” I say with a sigh.
+Well, I did try to warn you all about that,” I remind him with a sigh.
 A small part of me can’t believe I burned the entire building to the ground.
 “So, how mad do you think Liam is going to be?”

-“Honestly?”
-Gavin asks.
-“I don’t think he’ll give a shit.
+“Honestly,” Gavin replies, “I don’t think he’ll give a shit.
 It was just a building.”

 “I hope you’re right.”